ku1ik/merb-resque-mailer/README.md

     Resque::Mailer.excluded_environments << :development

+If you want to put deliveries to other queue than default "mailer" you can set it like this:

+    Resque::Mailer.queue_name = "notifications"

 Credits
 -------

 This piece of code was inspired by work of [Nick Plante](http://github.com/zapnap) who created [resque_mailer](http://github.com/zapnap/resque_mailer) for Rails' ActionMailer.
 Rewritten to work with Merb Mailer by [Marcin Kulik](http://github.com/sickill).